 9.1 Where a concern about a pupil's welfare is identified, the risks to that pupil's welfare will be assessed and appropriate action will be taken to reduce the risks identified.
-This will then be recorded and regularly monitored and reviewed.
-More guidance on risk assessment can be found in Appendix 1.
+This

-- 9.2 The School's approach to promoting pupil welfare will be systematic and pupil focused.
+- will then be recorded and regularly monitored and reviewed.
+More guidance on risk assessment can be found in Appendix 1. - 9.2 The School's approach to promoting pupil welfare will be systematic and pupil focused.
 A common Risk Assessment Form will be used by the Head of Highfield Pre-School and Highfield and the Senior Deputy.
 This can be found in Appendix 2 of this policy.
-A central record of all logs will be kept by the Senior Deputy. - 9.3 The information obtained through this process and the action agreed will be shared, as appropriate, with other staff, parents and third parties in order to safeguard and promote the welfare of a particular pupil or of pupils generally. - 9.4 Each Head of School and the Heads of Highfield Pre-School and Highfield will keep records of pastoral concerns and a central confidential file will be kept by the Senior Deputy (on CPOMS from January 2021) for all safeguarding matters.
+A central record of all logs will be kept by the Senior Deputy. - 9.3 The information obtained through this process and the action agreed will be shared, as appropriate, with other staff, parents and third parties in order to safeguard and promote the welfare of a particular pupil or of pupils generally. - 9.4 Each Head of School and the Heads of Highfield Pre-School and Highfield will keep records of pastoral concerns and a central confidential file is maintained on CPOMS for all safeguarding matters.
+All staff log pastoral concerns on CPOMS.